|

 I think she got caught up in the romanticism of this story without thinking through the characters and really the story.
 I mean when its adults I can't really say anything because its adults, but Bella is a 17 year old girl and a lot of girls are putting themselves in the very dangerous shoes of Bella Swan.

+And New Moon puts all of that on the big screen in a dragging slow 2 hour pace that frankly left me wanting my money back.
 Took the words right out of my mouth.
 As a Psychology major this series absolutely disgusts me because it's promoting the idea that a girl doesn't need anything besides a man to make her happy and that all she should do is get married and have children.
 Meyer's sending the wrong message to kids out there with this series and the movies reflects every single wrong message the books has contained in it.

 If you actually want to enjoy this horrible piece of film I suggest buying the Rifftrax to it because they make fun of everything in the movie.
 Rifftrax make everything amazing, which this movie is not.
 Great review btw.

-was this life a gift or a burden?
+__________________ was this life a gift or a burden? |

-Old 03-21-2010, 12:56 PM #5 (permalink)
+03-21-2010, 12:56 PM

-Dugbog
+| Dugbog

-Join Date: Nov 2009
+Join Date: Nov 2009 Location: UK

 Posts: 109

-newshound
+| newshound

 Excellent review, even if it was more about the book than the film.
 You've really pointed out some of the terrible problems with the twilight series.
 I can understand why its so popular, but when you look at it closely, theres so much wrong with it.
 Ive only watched part of New Moon but even so I wanted to pull my hair out.